ProofBridge: Auto-Formalization of Natural Language Proofs in Lean via Joint Embeddings: Experimental Evaluation

-\textbf{NL/FL Cross-Modal Retrieval.} Table~\ref{tab:retrieval-results} compares \ourTool{}'s joint embedding with the \textit{SoTA Encoder}, showing that \ourTool{} achieves higher Recall Rates across all top-$K$ values.
-For NL$\to$FL, it yields up to a $3.28\times$ gain at pass@1, while for FL$\to$NL the gain is up to $1.94\times$ at pass@1.
+\textbf{NL/FL Cross-Modal Retrieval.} Table~\ref{tab:retrieval-results} compares \ourTool{}'s joint embedding model with the two \textit{SoTA Encoders} and the \textit{Baseline Encoder}.
+Since \ourTool{} is obtained by contrastively training the NL encoder together with an FL encoder, all improvements are reported relative to the original NL encoder (the Baseline Encoder). \ourTool{} achieves consistently higher recall rates across all top-$K$ values: for NL$\to$FL, it yields $3.28\times$ gain for NL$\to$FL and $1.94\times$ for FL$\to$NL at $K=1$.
 MRR also improves by $2.74\times$ and $1.79\times$ for NL$\to$FL and FL$\to$NL, respectively.
-Furthermore, \ourTool{} typically retrieves the correct cross-modal counterpart within the top-$2$, with a median rank of $1$, confirming that it consistently appears among the top retrieved results.
-For the joint embeddings learned by \ourTool{}, the median ({ \texttt{\textbf{M}}}) cosine similarity shows that select cross-modal theorem-proof pairs are closely embedded, with top-$K$ retrieved instances ($K=1,5,10,20,50$) averaging $0.64$ in both NL$\to$FL and FL$\to$NL directions.
-In contrast, most non-retrieved instances are placed much farther apart, averaging $-0.01$.
-Compared to the \textit{SoTA Encoder}, these values are roughly $23\%$ higher for retrieved instances and $104\%$ lower for non-retrieved ones.
-This indicates that \ourTool{} keeps unrelated theorem–proof pairs far apart while embedding the correct cross-modal counterparts close together.
-Overall, our results show that combining contrastive learning with extracting and encoding linear DAG traversals of Lean proofs yields a significantly more effective model for constructing a joint embedding space for NL and FL theorem–proof pairs.
-Consequently, semantically equivalent NL–FL pairs appear close in the joint space, whereas inequivalent pairs remain distant, enabling reliable retrieval of relevant FL theorem–proof pairs to condition the LLM for proof auto-formalization.
+This indicates that \ourTool{} more frequently retrieves the correct cross-modal counterpart among the highest-ranked results.
+For the NL and FL embeddings by \ourTool{}, the median ({ \texttt{\textbf{M}}}) cosine similarity of retrieved cross-modal instances averages $0.64$ across top-$K$ ($K=1,5,10,20,50$) in both directions, showing that select cross-modal theorem+proof pairs are tightly clustered.
+In contrast, non-retrieved instances are much farther apart, averaging $-0.01$.
+Compared to the Baseline, retrieved-pair similarities increase by $23\%$, while non-retrieved similarities decrease by $104\%$.